damir-manapov/indexless-query-benchmarks/README.md

 - Percentile calculations
 - Deep pagination (OFFSET)
 - Deduplication (SELECT DISTINCT)
-- Filter with JOIN on lookup table
+- JOIN with filter on lookup table
-- Aggregate with JOIN on lookup table
+- JOIN with aggregate on lookup table
+- JOIN with multiple filter conditions
+- JOIN with range filter
+- JOIN with GROUP BY multiple columns

 ## Prerequisites